 Time to update: Moving away from legacy IT in healthcare

-More than a decade has gone by since successive governments have identified legacy IT as an issue, yet there is still a lot work to be done to modernise the public sector’s digital infrastructure.
-Nowhere is this better exemplified than in healthcare.
-Matt Hancock’s tech vision highlights that currently the NHS is “the world’s most frustrating place to work for its IT”.
-Its “clunky, clunky, clunky” legacy technology means that outdated proprietary IT systems keep data locked-in and impede the sharing information – even between GPs and specialists.
-The COVID-19 pandemic has served as a crucial reminder of the importance of having and be able to share accurate near to real-time information for operational decision-making.
+Nowhere is the issue of legacy IT better exemplified in the public sector than in healthcare.
+The Health Secretary, Rt Hon Matt Hancock MP has said that the NHS is “the world’s most frustrating place to work for its IT”.
+Its “clunky, clunky, clunky” legacy technology means that outdated IT systems keep data locked-in and impede the sharing information.
+The COVID-19 pandemic has served as a crucial reminder of the importance of having and being able to share accurate information for operational decision-making in real-time.

-Technology offers huge potential for the NHS to deliver better outcomes for patients and make the system more effective as highlighted in Matt Hancock’s tech vision.
-However, to deliver this bold vision, the health and care system needs to get the basics right.
-This means understanding what the key blockers are to moving away from legacy technology and addressing these with practical solutions.
-It is key to understand why despite existing guidance and documents published on the GOV.uk website trying to help public services move away from legacy IT, there is a clear gap between guidance and actions taken on the ground.
+Technology offers huge potential for the NHS to deliver better outcomes for patients and make the system more effective.
+However, to deliver this bold vision, it needs to get the basics right.
+This means understanding what the key blockers are to moving away from legacy technology and creating practical solutions remedying them.